JimzyLui/DevLeague-Modules/-Algorithms/GraphTraversal/README.md

 #### Graphs
 - Students should be able to explain what a graph is.
 - Students should be able to whiteboard a graph implementation.
+- Students should be able to explain Nodes.
+- Students should be able to explain Edges.

 #### Breadth-first search (BFS)
 - Students should be able to whiteboard Breadth-first search